savannahmarshall/Professional-README-Generator/README.md

 ## Installation
 * Node
-* npm ?
+* Inquirer ?

 ## Usage
-Please click [here] for the link to the deployed application.
+Please view the short demo on how to use the application here:

-Screenshot here.
+Video here

 ## Credits